1991–92 United States network television schedule (late night)

 These are the late night schedules for the four United States broadcast networks that offer programming during this time period, from September 1991 to August 1992.
 All times are Eastern or Pacific.
 Affiliates will fill non-network schedule with local, syndicated, or paid programming.
 Affiliates also have the option to preempt or delay network programming at their discretion.

+On May 22, 1992, The Tonight Show host Johnny Carson hosted his final show on NBC, ending his 30-year reign as the "king of late-night television".
+On May 25, 1992, Jay Leno took over as his replacement.